-Have you been tempted to shave your head in the hope your hair will grow back thicker and stronger?
-In this article, we look at the effects and the pros and cons.
+Have you ever thought about shaving your head in the hope that it would lead to your hair growing back thicker and stronger?
+In this article, we explore the effects, along with the benefits and drawbacks.

 Shaving hair does not make your hair grow back thicker or stronger, nor does it prevent hair loss.
 However, a close haircut or shaved hair can create the illusion of thicker hair.